jagregory/jagregory.github.com/_posts/2008-03-05-introducing-the-filterable-delegrid.md

 ## Downloads

-The DeleGrid is open-source under the <a href="http://en.wikipedia.org/wiki/BSD_license">new BSD License</a>; read the license for what you’re allowed to do.
+The DeleGrid is open-source under the [new BSD License](http://en.wikipedia.org/wiki/BSD_license); read the license for what you’re allowed to do.

-You can download the source here: <a href="http://jagregory.googlecode.com/files/DeleGrid-1.1-source.zip">Download Source</a>.
+You can download the source here: [Download Source](http://jagregory.googlecode.com/files/DeleGrid-1.1-source.zip).
-You can download the latest binary here: <a href="http://jagregory.googlecode.com/files/DeleGrid-1.1.zip">Download Binary</a>.
+You can download the latest binary here: [Download Binary](http://jagregory.googlecode.com/files/DeleGrid-1.1.zip).
-You can download the example project here: <a href="http://jagregory.googlecode.com/files/DeleGridExample.zip">Download Example</a>.
+You can download the example project here: [Download Example](http://jagregory.googlecode.com/files/DeleGridExample.zip).

-The source is also accessible from Subversion at: <a href="http://jagregory.googlecode.com/svn/trunk/DeleGrid/">http://jagregory.googlecode.com/svn/trunk/DeleGrid/</a> (using user jagregory-read-only)
+The source is also accessible from Subversion at: [http://jagregory.googlecode.com/svn/trunk/DeleGrid/](http://jagregory.googlecode.com/svn/trunk/DeleGrid/) (using user jagregory-read-only)